labstreaminglayer/App-MATLABViewer/README.md

 ![screenshots/visstream-initial.png](screenshots/visstream-scroll.png)

-Most likely the graph scale is initially not quite right, so you probably want to resize the data by holding down either the cursor up (scale up) or cursor down (scale down) arrow.
+Most likely, the graph scale is initially not quite right, so you probably want to resize the data by holding down either the cursor up (scale up) or cursor down (scale down) arrow.

   * You can also adapt the time scale with the left/right cursor keys and if you have more channels than the ones that are displayed in one page, you can press page down or page up to flip through the channel pages.
 The number of channels per page and the initial range to display can be configured in the initial dialog.